Blissing out in Bali is as spiritual as it is invigorating. Here, all the basics to begin planning a Bali escape of your own.

 Bali is a vibrant sanctuary of Hinduism nestled amongst thousands of Islamic islands making up the Republic of Indonesia.

-Temples and shrines are scattered throughout the villages and religion permeates every aspect of daily life.
+Temples and shrines are scattered throughout the villages and religion permeate every aspect of daily life.
 You’re guaranteed to encounter ceremonies with locals in traditional dress bearing offerings to the Gods and spirits of the land.
 Morning beach walks often involve weaving through large groups casting colourful gifts into the ocean.

 As a sensitive visitor, the rituals and observations affect your consciousness, creating a sense of calm and openness.